 The Spring of 1995, Shalom landed a cover of Cosmopolitan magazine -- a great measure of a model's success.
 Soon after, she appeared in a major campaign for 2 years as the CoCo Chanel girl.
 She has since appeared on numerous magazine covers, been in shows for fashion designers such as Ralph Lauren and Donna Karan, appeared in movies and co-hosted MTV's House of Style with friend and fellow supermodel Amber Valetta.

 In July 2007, earning at an estimated total of $2 million, Forbes named her thirteenth in the list of the World's 15 Top-Earning Supermodels.
-Well into her thirties, she modeled for Jones New York, Tumi, Tiffany, Nautica and Chloe.
-The following year, she appeared in the Valentino Spring/Summer 2008 campaign.
+Well into her thirties, she modeled for Jones New York, Tumi, Tiffany, Nautica and Chloe and most notably appeared in the Valentino campaign leading a resurgence of iconic supermodels in the industry!